 8:45 p.m.: Snuggle onto the couch with ice cream sandwiches, because I just realized I forgot the chocolate ice cream.
 My husband picks out The Sting.

-9 p.m.: My husband is already snoring on the couch, concluding date night at home when you're a parent.
+9 p.m.: My husband is already snoring on the couch, thus concluding date night at home when you're a parent.